 If you’re dealing with financial struggles that have you considering bankruptcy, it’s common to feel like you’re alone in the world.
-But, hundreds of thousands of Americans declare bankruptcy each year.
+But hundreds of thousands of Americans file for bankruptcy each year.
 While many people tend to look at bankruptcy as the result of reckless spending and poor financial management, bankruptcy statistics show that most filings are the result of unforeseen financial hardships.

 Today, we’re going to take a look at some compelling bankruptcy statistics that should reveal a clearer picture of the state of bankruptcy in 2021.

 The most common reasons for bankruptcy are income loss, medical expenses, or an untenable mortgage.

 Bankruptcy proceedings fell 0.9% from the fiscal year 2018 to the fiscal year 2019.

 Of the 779,828 bankruptcy filings in the fiscal year 2018, 2,070 cases were audited.